 There are a number of ways that your organization can show support for Meals on Wheels America.
 Whether you are a corporate partner, sponsor or donor your, support will help Meals on Wheels to create impact for seniors all across the country.
 Your organization can join us as one of the following:

-- Corporate Partner: This type of relationship generally requires a substantial minimum donation amount of $100,000 and is defined by some form of executed charitable partnership agreement that includes a license for the partner to use the Association logo or other trademark.
+- National Partner: This type of relationship generally requires a substantial minimum donation amount of $100,000 and is defined by some form of executed charitable partnership agreement that includes a license for the partner to use the Association logo or other trademark.
 Corporate Partnerships include cause-marketing campaigns, specified distribution of funds through a nationally managed grant program, use of funds for specific Association efforts (i.e. education opportunities or pilot programs), etc. Please note, many cause marketing campaigns are subject to state regulatory requirements.

 - Corporate Sponsor: This type of relationship involves the sponsorship of a campaign or event.
 For example, your company may become a sponsor of the Meals on Wheels Annual Conference and Expo, which brings together seniors nutrition professionals from across the country.
-Your organization can also sponsor the annual March for Meals celebration, the community-by-community nationwide celebration of the Meals on Wheels programs that keep our senior neighbors safer and healthier.

 - Corporate Donor: This type of relationship includes making an outright donation of any amount to Meals on Wheels America to support our mission to empower community programs to improve health and quality of life.